QMrpy/flow-cpp-sdk/README.md

       make -j
       ```

      The above steps lead to a successful build on Ubuntu WSL2 and Mac OSX Big Sur 11.5.
+The executable `main` will be created in the `cmake/build` directory.

 ## Steps to run the FlowClient

+1. Start the flow emulator from a terminal.

+      ```
+      flow emulator
+      ```

-Run the binary `main`, using the URL of the `host` Flow network.
+2. From another terminal, run the binary `main`, using the URL of the `host` Flow network.

       ```
       ./main <host>[flow-emulator|flow-mainnet|flow-testnet]